With more than 200 million daily users, Discord is one of the most popular team chat apps on the market.

 Table of Contents

-Discord started as a social gaming hub but has since become a go-to platform for text, voice, video, and media sharing, with some organizations using it for collaboration.
+Discord started as a social gaming hub, with a mission to be the best place to hang out before, during, and after playing games.
+However, it has since become a go-to platform for text, voice, video, and media sharing, with some organizations using it for team collaboration.

 On its face, it all seems simple and without issue.
 I’ve even used the platform before to connect with friends living abroad.